 - Butylated Hydroxyanisole is banned as a food preservative everywhere from Japan to the EU.

 Thankfully, there are plenty of alternative, preservatives for skin care that are safe for most people to use:

 - Phenoxyethanol.
 Formed due to a reaction between phenol (EU) and ethylene oxide (EU), this naturally occurring preservative is safe to use as long as it’s used in concentrations of 1% or less.
 Found in green tea and chicory, it’s been approved as a preservative by the Cosmetic Ingredient Review.
 Although it’s a natural ingredient, it can also be made synthetically.
 Phenoxyethanol is not considered safe for infants and young children to digest, so it shouldn’t be put on skin where an infant might suckle.

 - Benzyl Alcohol.
 Like phenoxyethanol, benzyl alcohol is found in nature but can be created in synthetic form.
-Found in plants, teas, and some fruits, it’s also found in the glands of beavers, although, much to the delight of beavers, the kind used in skin care is generally synthetic!
+Found in plants, teas, and some fruits, it’s also found in the glands of beavers; however, the derivative used in skin care is generally synthetic.

 - Potassium Sorbate.
 Like its salty cousin, sodium benzoate, potassium sorbate is a salt that makes a great natural preservative.
 Although found in nature (specifically in berries), it’s also produced synthetically.